What is Sia?

 Future DApps and modules will require X-VAULT for storage (they need to store their data somewhere).
-STATIC node owners will rent the storage space and receive XBY as payment. (node owners can also expect to receive transaction fees, Dapp hosting fees, X-CHANGE fees and other module fees).
+STATIC node owners will rent the storage space and receive XBY as payment. (node owners can also expect to receive transaction fees, Dapp hosting fees, X-CHANGE fees, and other module fees).
 In order to keep files truly secure, XTRABYTES employs a SHA-512 encryption algorithm and operates a VPN-like network.
 In essence, the XTRABYTES platform can be likened to a decentralized super computer with X-VAULT as its hard drive.

-As an all-in-one blockchain solution, XTRABYTES includes the functionality of an entire separate platform (like Sia) within a single module.
+As an all-in-one blockchain solution, XTRABYTES includes the functionality of an entirely separate platform (like Sia) within a single module.
 Not incidentally, X-VAULT clearly illustrates the difference between a blockchain-based platform and a blockchain-based product.
-And as a modular platform, modules are used expand its core functionality rather than Dapps.
+And as a modular platform, modules are used to expand its core functionality rather than Dapps.
 This modularity ensures that the combined development efforts stay within XTRABYTES.
 It also prevents a user’s investment from being diluted by useless application tokens (as with platforms like Ethereum or NEO).

 Some clear examples of this are: